csci-1301/csci-1301.github.io/labs/PreciseRectangle/readme.md

 #.
 Within your IDE, re-name the project to "PreciseRectangle", and rename the "Rectangle.cs" file to "PreciseRectangle.cs"
 #.
 In the "PreciseRectangle.cs" file, replace `class Rectangle` with `class PreciseRectangle`.
 #.
 Comment out the body of the `Main` method in "Program.cs".
 #.
+It is important that you re-name the files within your IDE.
+If you try to rename your files, or their folders, outside of the IDE then it will break your solution.
+The solution will still be looking for the original file/folder names, and will not recognize the changed names.
+If such an error occurs, restore the previous names and then rename your files through the IDE as instructed.
+#.
 Your program should compile as it is, but you have to edit `PreciseRectangle.cs` to now store the `width` and the `length` with `double`, and to propagate this change accordingly.
 What should be the return type of `GetWidth`, for instance?
 #.
 Declare and manipulate precise rectangles (i.e., with floating-point values for the width and the length) in the `Main` method, and make sure they behave as expected (can you compute the area, for instance?).
 #.
 Add the missing methods (`ComputePerimeter`, `Swap`, `MultiplyRectangle`).